DoDAO-io/defi-lending-and-borrowing-course/generated/questions/aave.md

 ##### What logic does Aave follow to keep count of user's debt?

 - [x]  Debt tokenization
-- [ ]  Calculation and accounting of debt in smart contracts
+- [ ]  Calculation and accounting of debt in excel sheets
 - [ ]  Appointing individuals to keep track of debt
 - [ ]  Both A and C